zelanko/sql-docs.pt-br/docs/dma/dma-overview.md

 - SQL Server 2016
 - SQL Server 2017 no Windows e Linux
 - Banco de dados SQL do Azure

-> [!NOTE]
-> DMA atualmente não dá suporte gerenciado instância do banco de dados do SQL Azure como um destino.
+- Instância Gerenciada do Banco de Dados SQL do Azure

 ## <a name="installation"></a>Instalação